Leader of the Pack

 "Leader of the Pack" is a song written by George "Shadow" Morton, Jeff Barry, and Ellie Greenwich.
 It was a number one pop hit in 1964 for the American girl group the Shangri-Las.
 The single is one of the group's best known songs as well as a popular cultural example of a "teenage tragedy song".
-The song was covered in 1985 by the heavy metal band Twisted Sister, who had a more modest hit with their version (no. 57 in the US).
+The song was covered in 1985 by the heavy metal band Twisted Sister, who had a more modest chart appearance with their version (no. 53 in the US).

 Background and composition

 The tune of "Leader of the Pack" is credited to pop impresario George "Shadow" Morton together with Jeff Barry and Ellie Greenwich.
 According to Morton, he wrote the song for the Goodies (also known as the Bunnies), but instead it was needed as a follow-up to the Shangri-Las hit "Remember (Walking in the Sand)".